EhsanMoallaee/nestjs-postgresql-prisma-sample/README.md

-Simple CRUD and authentication with Nestjs, Postgresql and Prisma Postgresql server run in docker
+Simple CRUD and authentication with Nestjs, Postgresql and Prisma.
+Postgresql server run in docker